twistedpeer/fear-v/README.md

 For details how to setup the database server, please refer to the official documentation.
 A setup guide for Ubuntu can be found here: https://ubuntu.com/server/docs/databases-postgresql

+The following page describes how to create a database user: https://www.postgresql.org/docs/8.0/sql-createuser.html

 ## Installation

 First, you need to setup a python virtualenv: